nitnub/bad-bank-react/README.md

 ## How to Run
-To run this project, simply navigate to [https://nitnub.github.io](https://nitnub.github.io/).
+To view this project, simply navigate to this [Amazon S3 bucket](https://nitnub-bad-bank-project.s3.amazonaws.com/index.htm).

 ## Roadmap of Future Improvements